Irish Flag Shot | Pretty and Delicious

 It is Christopher.
 Thank you!

 I’m the same!
-Love mint chocolate and this shot looks fab!
+Love mint chocolate and this shot was fab!

-This is so fun!
+This is so fun and tasty!
 Now I wish I was having a St Patrick’s Day party because I know these would be the hit of the event!

 Hehe Chrissy!
 Thank you!

-We love some minty chocolatey goodness too!!
-Holy cow girl, this shot looks like my cup of tea!
+We love some minty chocolatey goodness too and this shot didn’t disappoint!
+Very tasty.

 Yay!!
 A kindred spirit!
 Thanks Jessica!

-These look SO fun.
-Will definitely be giving this a shot!! 🙂
+These was SO fun.
+And what a delicious shot!! 🙂

 Thank you Rosa! 🙂

 Elaine, you have absolutely mastered the layered shots, and have so many great tips for how to get a pretty and professional-looking result!
-Personally I’m a big mint fan so I’m all over these this weekend for St. Patrick’s Day!
+I almost got it down pat, and it was fun practicing and tasting.

 Just remember to pour slowly Patty!
 I’ll have to do a video to show how it’s done.
 Thank you!